Aurora (2010 film): Synopsis

 The main character, Viorel, is divorced.
 He does not handle the divorce very well.
 In a car park, he murders the notary that represented his former wife, along with the woman who happens to be with the notary.
 He then murders his former in-laws.
 At the end, he turns himself in to the police, confessing to the murders.
-The film follows him as he prepares for the murders, buying the illegally made firing pins, taking a shower while pushing two fingers in his anus and purchasing a shotgun.
+The film follows him as he prepares for the murders, buying the illegally made firing pins, and purchasing a shotgun.

 Production

 Production was led by the Romanian company Mandragora, and co-produced by France's Société Française de Coproduction, Switzerland's Bord Cadre Films and Germany's Essential Filmproduktion.
 The total production budget was 2 million Euro, including 380,000 Euro from the Romanian National Center of Cinematography and 250,000 Euro from Eurimages.
 Puiu spent five months searching for an appropriate lead actor before deciding to cast himself.
 Since the role involved several driving scenes he had to get a driving licence before filming could begin.
 Filming took place between February and May 2009.